 When a student acquires an alert, the Assistant Dean for Teacher Education will confer with the faculty/staff who filed the alert and will meet with the student to discuss corrective actions, including the possibility of dismissal from the Teacher Education Program.
-All decisions related to disciplinary action can be appealed by the student using the School of Education's Student Grievance and Appeals Procedures.
+Except in very serious situations, two alerts must be received before a student case will be reviewed by a committee of teacher education faculty.
+All decisions related to disciplinary action can be appealed by the student using the School of Education's Academic Standards Committee appeal procedures.